 Basic Workflow Example 🚀#

-This guide demonstrates a complete FableFlow workflow from initial story idea to finished multimedia book.
-Follow along to see how all the components work together.
+A complete FableFlow workflow from story idea to finished multimedia book.

 📝 Story Concept#